Growing up wild and healthy

 Simon Allston's love of nature blossomed in his late teens in Melbourne, while at university.
 A few things happened, he says, including starting work for a landscape gardener.
 It was there he was introduced to healthy eating and organic gardening.

-About the same time I learned about organic gardening, my parents had just bought a farm on the flanks of Mount Donna Buang near Melbourne.
+About the same time I learned about organic gardening, my parents had just bought some land beneath Ben Cairn, a peak on the flanks of Mount Donna Buang near Melbourne.
 I had the opportunity to set up a garden there.
 So a whole lot of things happened together.

-Mainly it was organic gardening, working on this farm in a really amazing physical environment.
+Mainly it was organic gardening, working on this land in a really amazing physical environment.
 And then, gradually hearing about environmental causes of different kinds.

 I was doing a lot of bushwalking, rock climbing.
 I was just out in nature.
 I wanted to be out in nature and just fit it in to a whole philosophical way of living.